John S. Jacobs: Escape and abolitionism

 In 1838, John accompanied his new owner Sawyer as his personal servant on his honeymoon trip through the North and got his freedom by simply leaving Sawyer in New York, where slavery had been abolished.
-Both he himself and his sister make a point of mentioning in their respective memoirs, that John fulfilled his servant's duties to the last, leaving everything in good order and not stealing any money from his master.
+Both he himself and his sister make a point of mentioning in their respective memoirs, that John fulfilled his servant's duties to the last, leaving everything in good order and not stealing any money from his master (he took stolen pistols for self defense but it's not clear from who).
+He had a friend leave a note at the hotel for Sawyer:

 After unsuccessfully trying to work for his living by day and to attend school at night, in August 1839 he went on a whaling voyage, taking with him all the books he wanted to study.

 After returning after three and a half years, John S. Jacobs, as he called himself after his escape to freedom, became more and more involved with the abolitionists led by William Lloyd Garrison.
 In November 1847, he went on a four-and-a-half-month lecturing tour together with captain Jonathan Walker.
 Walker, a white man, showed his hand as proof of the slaveholders' barbaric brutality.
 The hand had been branded with the letters SS (meaning "slave stealer") after he had tried to assist a group of fugitives.

 After that, Jacobs undertook other lecture tours for the abolitionist cause on his own.
 Early in 1849, he went on a 16-day tour together with Frederick Douglass, who had made his escape from slavery in 1838 only weeks before Jacobs had made his.